Riding through times of change

 Therefore, taking the first step in a change management strategy – measuring engagement and what drives it for the organisation is an important element in enabling organisations to effectively manage the opportunities and risks associated with most types of change and transformation.

-To measure and improve employee engagement, the Aon Hewitt Best Employers Malaysia 2015 programme, in partnership with TalentCorp Malaysia and myStarjob.com provides a platform to identify engagement levels, leadership effectiveness, employer brand and culture to drive high performance.
+To measure and improve employee engagement, the Aon Hewitt Best Employers Malaysia 2015 programme, in partnership with TalentCorp Malaysia and Leaderonomics provides a platform to identify engagement levels, leadership effectiveness, employer brand and culture to drive high performance.
+Another great platform to consider for employee engagement is utilising apps like Budaya.app or Happily.